 Transfer Pricing Reforms

-- Implementation of an approach based on the arm’s length principle.
+- Implementation of an approach based on the Arm’s Length Principle.

-- New valuation methods for intercompany transactions.
+- New appraisal methods for intercompany transactions.

 - Stricter Transfer Pricing documentation requirements.

-Implications for companies
+Implications for Companies

 - High value-added intercompany services.